DBJDBJ/windows_plus_plus/readme.md

   - toe
   - winedit

 How does that look?
 Archaic.
 Is it working?
 Very much so.
 Simple, small and very functional Win32 C++ framework.
+Pretty clean design and implementations.
+Almost no macros.
 Perfectly usable.

-This is kind-of-a ["orthodox C++"](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) in here.
+- This is kind-of-a ["orthodox C++"](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) in here.
 Although Orthodox C++ term was invented years (decades?) after Windows++.
 In here it is simply ancient C++.

-MS C/C++ 10.0 or greater is required.
+- MS C/C++ 10.0 or greater was required.
 That is old.

-In here there is also, no std lib whatsoever.
+- In here there is also, no std lib whatsoever.
 No C++ exceptions.
-C++ dialect in here is perhaps even predating C++03.
+This C++ dialect in here is perhaps even predating C++03.

-For refactoring we used C++14 (because that is Visual Studio 2019 default).
+- For refactoring we used C++14 (because that is Visual Studio 2019 default).
+  - Correction: `samples\people` is using two `std::` headers `fstream` and `iomanip`

-Win32 is used as much as possible.
-CRT and [UCRT](https://stackoverflow.com/questions/67848972/differences-between-msvcrt-ucrt-and-vcruntime-libraries) usage, will be eventually completely removed.
+- Win32 is used as much as possible.
+  - CRT and [UCRT](https://stackoverflow.com/questions/67848972/differences-between-msvcrt-ucrt-and-vcruntime-libraries) usage, will be eventually completely removed.

 ### Refactoring Strategy